 ACMS: Atomic Controlfile to Memory Service (

-ACMSper-instance process is an agent that contributes to ensuring a distributed SGA memory update is either globally committed on success or globally aborted if a failure occurs.
+ACMSprocess on each instance is an agent that contributes to ensuring a distributed SGA memory update is either globally committed on success or globally terminated if a failure occurs.

 GTX0-j: Global Transaction Process

-GTX0-jprocess provides transparent support for XA global transactions in an Oracle RAC environment.
+GTX0-jprocess provides transparent support for XA global transactions in Oracle RAC environments.
 The database autotunes the number of these processes based on the workload of XA global transactions.